deepset-ai/haystack-website/src/pages/docs/versions/master/latest/site/en/api/api/retriever.md

 - `passage_embedding_model`: Local path or remote name of passage encoder checkpoint.
 The format equals the one used by hugging-face transformers' modelhub models Currently available remote names: ``"facebook/dpr-ctx_encoder-single-nq-base"``
-- `single_model_path`: Local path or remote name of a query and passage embedder in one single model.
-Those models are typically trained within FARM.
-                          Currently available remote names: TODO add FARM DPR model to HF modelhub
 - `model_version`: The version of model to use from the HuggingFace model hub.
 Can be tag name, branch name, or commit hash.
 - `max_seq_len_query`: Longest length of each query sequence.
 Maximum number of tokens for the query text.
 Longer ones will be cut down."
 - `max_seq_len_passage`: Longest length of each passage/context sequence.
 Maximum number of tokens for the passage text.
 Longer ones will be cut down."